emcie-co/parlant/docs/adapters/persistence/elasticsearch.md

-# Elasticsearch Document Database Adapter
+# Elasticsearch Document Database

-## Overview

 The Elasticsearch Document Database adapter provides a production-ready implementation of the `DocumentDatabase` interface using Elasticsearch 8 as the backend storage.
 This adapter is designed for document storage (non-vector) with full CRUD operations, complex filtering, and schema migration support.

+For general Parlant usage, see the [official documentation](https://www.parlant.io/docs/).

 ## Features